Buy Curious

 Can you live off the rental income?

-Probably not if you’re buying just a single apartment, say our experts.
+Probably not if you’re buying just a single apartment, our experts said.
 For most investors, it's more of a second-income opportunity.

 You would need a much larger portfolio of apartments to rent out or get into buying and flipping if you’re looking to quit your day job.

-Buying a small, multi-family apartment building used to be the route to that sort of income, but, as Hoagland explains, “with the 2019 changes in the rent laws, the value of apartment buildings that have rent-stabilized units changed dramatically because landlords are not able to benefit as much from the improvements they make or high-income deregulation.
+Buying a small, multi-family apartment building used to be the route to that sort of income, but, as Hoagland explained, “with the 2019 changes in the rent laws, the value of apartment buildings that have rent-stabilized units changed dramatically because landlords are not able to benefit as much from the improvements they make or high-income deregulation (or deregulation at all).
 So approach multi-family purchases with caution.”

 What should you know about being a landlord?